Big O notation: definition and examples

 Big O notation is a convenient way to describe how fast a function is growing.

-When we compute the time complexity T(n) of an algorithm we rarely get an exact result.
+When we compute the time complexity T(n) of an algorithm we rarely get an exact result, just an estimate.
 That’s fine, in computer science we are typically only interested in how fast T(n) is growing as a function of the input size n.

 For example, if an algorithm increments each number in a list of length n, we might say: “This algorithm runs in O(n) time and performs O(1) work for each element”.